Earlier this month, Georgia Gov.

-Rahman opened her talk with an introduction into India, itself, painting a picture of the cultural, architectural and educational feats of the country but quickly turned the discussion to some of the struggles certain demographics continue to face.
+Rahman opened her talk with an introduction into India, itself, painting a picture of the country's cultural, architectural and educational feats but quickly turned the discussion to some of the struggles certain demographics continue to face.

 She quoted India’s first — and only — female prime minister Indira Gandhi, who once said, “The level of any society should be judged by the level of its women.
 It is certainly true that a country’s progress can be measured by the progress of its women-folk.”

 India is the world’s biggest asbestos importer.
 The $2 billion industry provides the country with more than 300,000 jobs.